Raciti/Efficient-Atrophy-Mapping-A-Single-Step-U-net-Approach-for-Rapid-Brain-Change-Estimation/Code/README.md

   5. The type of loss that will be used
   6. The type of reduction adotattao
   7. The value of the exponent in the use of the MSE
+  8. The path of model.pth
+  9. The path of optim.pth
-  8. Enabling the Scheduler
+  10. Enabling the Scheduler
-  9. Number of epochs
+  11. Number of epochs
-  10. Batch value of the train
+  12. Batch value of the train
-  11. Batch value of the validation
+  13. Batch value of the validation

 **Only the first three topics are mandatory**.